Republican insurgency in Afghanistan: Siege of final Panjshir Valley holdouts and exile activities

 By 10 September, the Taliban had captured the residence where Saleh had earlier been hiding and aired his latest video claiming he was still in Panjshir, with photos of a Taliban fighter posing at the same spot where Saleh had recorded the video, being posted on social media it was later claimed that Rohullah Saleh, Amrullah's brother, was killed while trying to escape the region.
 A three-day ceasefire was reported to be in effect, although not confirmed by any side.
 National Congress Party leader Abdul Latif Pedram meanwhile told TOLO News that NRF forces were present in all mountains of Panjshir.
 NRF commander Saleh Rigistani vowed that their forces will continue fighting, and added that the province was facing a shortage of food and medicinal supplies.
 Taliban Cultural Commission member Anaamullah Samangani however claimed that the NRF had no "public presence" in Panjshir and were hiding in caves and valleys, with talks for their surrender ongoing.
 Residents meanwhile complained that roads in Panjshir were blocked, while electricity and telecommunications were shut.

 A tribal elder meanwhile stated on 10 September that the Taliban was blocking food supplies and carrying out extrajudicial executions of civilians, adding that eight civilians were reportedly killed by them on 7 September.
 Ahmad Wali Massoud also accused the Taliban of killing civilians and stated that the NRF still controlled "major areas" in Panjshir.
 Saleh's son Shuresh stated on 11 September that his father's brother Rohullah Azizi, who had been fighting for the resistance, had been executed alongside his driver on 9 September by the Taliban, after being stopped at a checkpoint in Khanez village of Panjshir.

-Also on 11 September, Tasnim News Agency reporters were allowed into Panjshir.
-They met with a group of Red Unit Taliban fighters who claimed that all of Panjshir was captured and resistance forces may have taken shelter in nearby mountainous areas.
-They also claimed that the situation was calm despite the expiration of the reported ceasefire.
-Many civilians were seen fleeing the area fearing of renewed clashes.
-Reporters also interviewed a NRF supporter who blamed the Taliban for not establishing an inclusive government.
-He also claimed that the Pakistan Air Force had helped the Taliban.